topology-tool-kit/ttk-data/docs/persistenceClustering1.md

 The simplified persistence diagram is then used as a constraint for the [TopologicalSimplification](https://topology-tool-kit.github.io/doc/html/classttkTopologicalSimplification.html) of the input scalar data, giving us a simplified data.

-Form there a [MorseSmaleComplex](https://topology-tool-kit.github.io/doc/html/classttkMorseSmaleComplex.html) is computed (bottom right view in the above screenshot) then smoothed.
-Finally, by using the identifier of the 2-dimension cell of the Morse Smale complex where one point lands, a cluster is given to it.
+Form there a [MorseSmaleComplex](https://topology-tool-kit.github.io/doc/html/classttkMorseSmaleComplex.html) is computed (bottom right view in the above screenshot).
+Finally, by using the identifier of the 2-dimension cell of the Morse Smale complex where one point lands, a cluster identifier, encoded in the AscendingManifold field in the ouput, is given to it.